 - At New Jersey Suzuki Workshop, we reject racism and discrimination in all its forms.
 We work to authentically lift up voices of marginalized persons.
 We strive to reflect our diverse community in New Jersey and to create a safe space where families and teachers of all cultures can learn, create, collaborate, innovate, and grow alongside one another.

-- We wish to continue evolving, so the following are some steps that we have taken in this direction in the past year: Leadership have attended and participated in DEIA seminars/trainings; NJSW has intentionally added clinicians to our faculty roster and have expanded our Board membership; we have reached out to teachers serving families with income level under the household median and offered scholarships for both students and training teachers.
+- We wish to continue evolving, so the following are some steps that we have taken in this direction in the past year: Leadership have attended and participated in DEIAB seminars/trainings; NJSW has intentionally added clinicians to our faculty roster and plans to expand our Board membership; we have reached out to teachers serving families with income level under the household median and offered scholarships for both students and training teachers.

 - We welcome input towards future actions that could strengthen our commitment to inclusivity, equality, and belonging.

 In person, we serve students, families, and teachers from New Jersey, the greater Philadelphia region, and southern NY.
 Online, we have been pleased to offer our Workshops to families and teachers around the world.